cloudwatcher-dev/cloudwatcher-aws-cloudformation/README.md

 ### Prerequisites

 - AWS Organization with CloudTrail enabled
+- **Must be deployed in the root account** of your AWS Organization
-- CloudTrail logs sent to CloudWatch Log Group
+- CloudTrail logs sent to CloudWatch Log Group (by default, events flow into the `aws-controltower/CloudTrailLogs` log group)
 - Email addresses for receiving alerts

 ### Deploy via AWS Console